 5. Factors in the tissue’s microenvironment

 The last mechanism of defense against tumors resides in the microenvironment in which tissues are embedded.
 Here is a striking example.
-The naked mole rat (NMR) and the blind mole rat (BMR), live up to 20 and 30 years, respectively, and never develop cancer.
-How did they pull off this trick?
+The naked mole-rat (NMR) and the blind mole rat (BMR), live up to 20 and 30 years, respectively, and never develop cancer.
+How do they pull off this trick?

-The naked mole rat (NMR) displays exceptional longevity, with a maximum lifespan exceeding 30 years.
-This is the longest reported lifespan for a rodent species and is especially striking considering the small body mass of the naked mole rat.
+The naked mole-rat (NMR) displays exceptional longevity, with a maximum lifespan exceeding 30 years.
+This is the longest reported lifespan for a rodent species.
+It is especially striking considering its small body mass.
 In comparison, a similarly sized house mouse has a maximum lifespan of 4 years.
-In addition to their longevity, naked mole rats show an unusual resistance to cancer.
+In addition to their longevity, naked mole-rats show an unusual resistance to cancer.

 Several species of the blind mole rats (Spalax judaei and Spalax golani) are common in Israel and surrounding countries.
-BMRs are small subterranean rodents and are distinguished by their adaptations to life underground, remarkable longevity (with a maximum documented lifespan of 21 years), and resistance to cancer.
+BMRs are small subterranean rodents.
+They are distinguished by their adaptations to life underground, remarkable longevity (with a maximum documented lifespan of 21 years), and resistance to cancer.

 In tissue culture, when overproliferation started taking place after several cell divisions, BMR cells began secreting interferon ß which triggered a massive cell suicide response (a.k.a. apoptosis).
-The Masada phenomenon is apparently alive and well in the Middle East.
+The Masada phenomenon is apparently alive and well in this Middle Eastern species.

 Rather, we can take a deep breath and relax because two-thirds of us will never develop cancer.
 As for the other third, don’t despair.
 Diagnostics and therapeutics for cancer are propagating at a rapid rate.
 That doesn’t mean all cancers are preventable or curable yet.
 But I, for one, am putting my faith in human ingenuity to one day make cancer less feared than it is today.